Remote administration: Hacking

-Computers infected with malware such as Trojans sometimes open back doors into computer systems which allows malicious users to hack into and control the computer.
+Computers infected with malware such as trojans sometimes open backdoors into computer systems which allows malicious users to hack into and control the computer.
 Such users may then add, delete, modify or execute files on the computer to their own ends.

 Notable software

 Windows

 Windows Server 2003, 2008, Tablet PC Editions, and Windows Vista Ultimate, Enterprise and Business editions come with Microsoft's Microsoft Management Console, Windows Registry Editor and various command-line utilities that may be used to administer a remote machine.
 One form of remote administration is remote desktop software, and Windows includes a Remote Desktop Connection client for this purpose.

 Windows XP comes with a built-in remote administration tools called Remote Assistance and Remote Desktop, these are restricted versions of the Windows Server 2003 Terminal Services meant only for helping users and remote administration.
 With a simple hack/patch (derived from the beta version of Windows XP) it's possible to "unlock" XP to a fully featured Terminal Server.

 Windows Server 2003 comes with built-in remote administration tools, including a web application and a simplified version of Terminal Services designed for Remote administration.

 Active Directory and other features found in Microsoft's Windows NT Domains allow for remote administration of computers that are members of the domain, including editing the Registry and modifying system services and access to the system's "Computer Management" Microsoft Management Console snap-in.

 Some third-party remote desktop software programs perform the same job.

 Back Orifice, whilst commonly used as a script kiddie tool, claims to be a remote-administration and system management tool.
 Critics have previously stated that the capabilities of the software require a very loose definition of what "administration" entails.